raspberrypilearning/interactive-animation/en/step_3.md

 --- task ---

-Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”}, to look at the range of sprites and backgrounds, and take 5 minutes to think about **your** Make a difference project.
+Open a [new Scratch project](https://scratch.mit.edu/projects/editor){:target=”_blank”}, to look at the range of sprites and backdrops, and take 5 minutes to think about **your** Make a difference project.

 + What mood do you want to create?
 Relaxing, Energising, Funny?
 + Which backdrop will you choose?